ClubBoss/Poker_Analyzer/README.md

 Poker AI Analyzer helps analyze and train poker decision making.
 The app lets you create hands, play training packs and track statistics.

+## Project Vision

+Poker Analyzer aims to be a universal tool for improving decision making at the table.
+It analyzes push/fold situations with EV and ICM metrics, provides targeted training packs and shows mistakes after each session.
+A streamlined interface with dynamic progress charts and achievement goals keeps players motivated.
+Cloud sync, data export and mobile support let users train anywhere.
+Whether a beginner or seasoned pro, the app adapts to individual weaknesses and tracks growth over time.

 ## Getting Started

 1. Install Flutter 3.0 or higher.